-Communication Skills Staff Contact: Ms Pauline Sky CP10 S1 HPW3
+Communication Skills Staff Contact: Mr John Schell CP10 S2 HPW3

 The subject is designed to provide an overview of several contemporary modes of effective communication including both interpersonal and intrapersonal aspects.
 It has a strong practical emphasis.
-Students are introduced to aspects of communication theory and be given wide practical experience in a range of communication modes.
+Students are introduced to aspects of communication theory and are given wide practical experience in a range of communication modes.

+Functional Anatomy

-Functional Anatomy Staff Contact: Mr Paul Batman CP12.5 S2 HPW4 Prerequisite: SLST3200
+Staff Contact: Mr Paul Batman CP12.5 S2 HPW4